couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

     The `OVER` clause iterates over the 'reviews' array and collects 'reviewerName' and 'publication' from each element in the array.
 This collection of objects can be used as input for other query operations.

 * **`WHERE`** - Any expression in the clause is evaluated for objects in a result set.
-If it evaluates as TRUE for an object, the object is included in a results array.
+If it evaluates as TRUE for an object, the object is the object is included in the remainder of the query.
 For example:

         select * FROM players WHERE score > 100